 To help Berkeley Law students pay for their legal education, a number of awards are available from sources including the law school itself, the University of California, the U.S. government, and private organizations and agencies.
 Students are encouraged to seek out as much scholarship funding as possible in order to minimize borrowing.

-Click here for information on the application process and timeline for the Berkeley Law scholarships, grants, and fellowships available to entering students.
-This page will explain the criteria used to determine award eligibility as well as a few examples of awards offered in the past.
+The Entering Student Scholarships and Gift Aid website provides the application process and timeline for the Berkeley Law scholarships, grants, and fellowships available to entering students.
+This page will also explain the criteria used to determine award eligibility as well as a few examples of awards offered in the past.